aspirin, chlorpheniramine, and phenylephrine (cont.)

-What should I avoid while taking aspirin, chlorpheniramine, and phenylephrine (Alka-Seltzer Plus Cold Formula)?
+What should I avoid while taking this medicine (Alka-Seltzer Plus Cold Formula)?

-Do not use any other over-the-counter medication without first asking your doctor or pharmacist.
-Aspirin, antihistamines, and decongestants are contained in many medicines available over the counter.
-If you take certain products together you may accidentally take too much of a certain drug.
-Read the label of any other medicine you are using to see if it contains aspirin, an antihistamine, or a decongestant.
+Ask a doctor or pharmacist before using any other cold, allergy, cough, or sleep medicine.
+Aspirin (sometimes abbreviated as ASA), antihistamines, and decongestants are contained in many combination medicines.
+Taking certain products together can cause you to get too much of a certain drug.
+Check the label to see if a medicine contains an aspirin, ASA, an antihistamine, or a decongestant.

 What other drugs will affect aspirin, chlorpheniramine, and phenylephrine (Alka-Seltzer Plus Cold Formula)?